circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 The `setup_circle_ci` Fastlane action will perform the following
 actions:

-* create a new temporary keychain for use with Fastlane Match (see the code signing section for more details);
+* Create a new temporary keychain for use with Fastlane Match (see the code signing section for more details).
-* switch Fastlane Match to `readonly` mode to make sure CI does not create new code signing certificates or provisioning profiles;
+* Switch Fastlane Match to `readonly` mode to make sure CI does not create new code signing certificates or provisioning profiles.
-* set up log and test result paths to be easily collectible.
+* Set up log and test result paths to be easily collectible.

-### Example configuration for using Fastlane on CircleCI
+### Example Configuration for Using Fastlane on CircleCI

 A basic Fastlane configuration that can be used on CircleCI is as follows: